-The new 300,000 square-foot Emily Carr University of Art + Design in Vancouver will accommodate 3,800 students in state-of-the-art multidisciplinary studios and common space in a landmark structure that will reinforce the schools strong international reputation as a leading arts pioneer and educator.
+The new 300,000 square-foot Emily Carr University of Art + Design in Vancouver provides 3,800 students and faculty with state-of-the-art multidisciplinary studios and common space in a landmark structure that will reinforce the school’s strong international reputation as a leading arts pioneer and educator.

 At its core, the design is shaped to provide a multitude of places for informal gathering, discussion, making and remaking.
-The needs and collaborative spirit of students and faculty inform the fundamental principles of the architecture.
-The building and the landscape work in concert to engage the community and the University in spaces that drive and enable creativity and experimentation.
+Distinct program areas are linked by light-filled atria that create nodes of visual connection, transparency and social interaction.
+The building and the landscape work in concert to engage the community and the University in spaces both indoors and exterior arts plazas.
 The transparency of the facade reveals sight lines into the building and highlights the public elements of the campus.